Master of Science in Nursing (MSN)

 - Admission to the Nursing Leadership in Health Systems track is offered for Fall, Spring, and Summer terms.

 - Fall Start: July 1st

 - Summer Start: March 15th

-- Admission notifications are sent out approximately three weeks after your completed application (including transcripts and recommendations) is received.
+- Admission notifications are sent out approximately three to four weeks after your completed application (including transcripts and recommendations) is received.

 - You can find detailed application instructions by clicking the Apply Now button at right.